moosipall/moosipall/README.md

 my current interests are hp, aftg and atla

-its okay to sit by me even if my name has dniuid/dniuf/etc . im very anxious so im often quiet
+its okay to sit with me even if my name has dniuid/dniuf/etc . im very anxious so im often quiet

 feel free to copy/take inspo from my skins